asgardeo/asgardeo-tomcat-oidc-agent/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `state`

-**Description:** This parameter may denote an opaque value which can be used to maintain the state between the request and the callback.
-This can be used to prevent cross-site request forgery (CSRF) attacks.
-Null by default.
+**Description:** This parameter denotes an opaque value which can be used to maintain the state between the request and the callback.
+This can also be used to prevent cross-site request forgery (CSRF) attacks.
+A random UUID is assigned by default.

 ### Additional Parameters for Authorize Endpoint